Angie Miller (American singer): Personal life

-Miller moved to Los Angeles, California, in early 2014 to continue pursuing a professional music career.
+Miller moved to Los Angeles, California, in early 2014 to continue pursuing a professional music career after her participation on American Idol ended.
 She and her longtime boyfriend, David James Williams, became engaged in late November 2015.
 They married in a small ceremony in Massachusetts on July 7, 2016.
+Williams serves as a co-writer, co-producer, and guitarist for her EP recordings and tours.
+She is a fan of the English band, The 1975, Danish singer, MØ, Khalid, and The Killers, and expressed in an interview in 2019 that she desired to collaborate with all of them.